ChildishGiant/allie.page/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm awful at writing about myself.
 I've been dabbling in software development since 2014, starting with simple websites using `html` and `css`, then moving onto `js`.
-I've also used `python` in many projects and recently have been using `vala` for my [Mixer](/projects/mixer) project
+I've also used `python` in many projects and recently have been using `vala` for my [Mixer](/projects/mixer) project.